Last July, Our Downeast Democratic Representative Predicted a Trump Win and Suggested How Congress Should Handle the Second Trump Presidency

 Wednesday afternoon the Bangor Daily News called the tough race for Maine’s conservative Second Congressional District in favor of three-term incumbent Democrat, Rep.

 , who narrowly fought off a tough challenge from Trump-backed Austin Theriault, heavily backed by House Speaker Mike Johnson and Team Trump.
-(There’ll be a recount.)I haven’t met Golden yet since our move to the coastal side of his sprawling district three years ago, but look forward to doing so.
+(Update: The recount has greatly tightened this race as of Saturday Nov.
+9.)I haven’t met Golden yet since our move to the coastal side of his sprawling district three years ago, but look forward to doing so.
 I’ve been impressed by his ability to navigate a political and cultural landscape as full of hazards and bounty as the reef-laced, fogbound waters here.

 His traits and insights are worth examining given the need for everyone to navigate a similarly rocky nationwide landscape revealed by President-elect Trump’s victory in the popular vote as well as the Electoral College.